nttcom/terraform-provider-ecl/website/docs/r/security_network_based_waf_single.markdown

 ### Attach port 4 and 7 with existing network

-Note: port 4 and 7 is regarded as port 0 and 4,
+Note: WAF only has one port as port-2.
-  by using actual index number in terraform configurations.
+  This port is regarded as port-0(means 1st port) in the configuration of Terraform.

 ```hcl
 resource "ecl_security_network_based_device_waf_v1" "waf_1" {